thesis-tm/GTrace/_posts/2020-04-04-Linear regression_matrix.md

 \hat{y}(\textbf{x}_i^{*T}) -\gamma \hat{\sigma} \sqrt{\textbf{x}_i^{T*} (\textbf{X}^T \textbf{X})^{-1}\textbf{x}_i^{*}} \leq \hat{y} \leq  \hat{y}(\textbf{x}_i^{*T}) +\gamma \hat{\sigma} \sqrt{\textbf{x}_i^{T*} (\textbf{X}^T \textbf{X})^{-1}\textbf{x}_i^{*}}
 \end{equation} </p>

-\section{Example}
+# Example
+[comment]: <> (\section{Example})
 Consider an example of a supermarket, where we want to understand the consumer spending with respect to the time that the consumers spend in the supermarket and their education level.
-We have the data shown in \ref{table:table_1}.
+We have the data shown in <a href="#table_1">Table 1</a>.

 \begin{array}{|l|l|l|l|}